Mrhoho/icon-rust/README.md

 ## Limitations / Notes

+* Extraction now returns only the largest image (by area, then bit depth).
+Use an older revision if you need every size.
-* ICNS extraction: only standard pixel sizes (16–1024) are probed; exotic icon types won't export.
+* ICNS extraction: only standard pixel sizes (16–1024) are probed; exotic icon blocks not in that set are ignored.
 * `build-dir` currently ignores intermediate size files beyond using the largest; enhancement pending.
 * Only PNG/JPEG inputs supported (add formats by enabling more `image` crate features if needed).
 * Alpha transparency preserved; no color profile transformations performed.